 To create these programs, BestPrep has utilized the financial services industry, which is specially equipped for the duty of training the next generation of financial decision-makers.
 They have partnered with the Financial Planning Association of Minnesota and individual financial professionals to create and implement their financial literacy programs.

-While most financial professionals focus on teaching financial literacy to adults,3 North Star advisors have seen the benefits of teaching good financial habits in high school, before debt and poor savings strategies have taken their devastating toll.
+While most financial professionals focus on teaching financial literacy to adults, North Star professionals have seen the benefits of teaching good financial habits in high school, before debt and poor savings strategies have taken their devastating toll.

 To combat the silence around financial matters students may experience at home, BestPrep has developed a variety of programs to help students feel more prepared for when their financial well-being is entirely up to them.
 Their wide variety of programs make the sometimes hard to understand content accessible to students at any level and with any learning style.